Xilinx/Vitis-Tutorials/AI_Engine_Development/Feature_Tutorials/01-aie_a_to_z/01-custom_base_platform_creation.md

  </tr>
 </table>

-# A to Z Bare-metal Flow: Introduction
+# Custom Platform Creation

 ## Platforms

 A platform is the starting point of your design and will be used to build Vitis™ software platform applications.

 >**Note**: AMD-Xilinx recommends using the VCK190 base platform provided on Xilinx.com as a starting point for designs.
 This page is intended for users who would like to understand how the base platform is generated.
-Other users can start directly from <a href="./02-aie_application_creation.md">step 2 - Create the AI Engine Application</a></b>.
+Other users can start directly from <a href="./02-aie_application_creation.md">AI Engine Development</a></b>.

 In this first section of the tutorial an example of how to create a new platform is shown.
 This starts with building the hardware system using the AI Engine in the Vivado® Design Suite.